dotnet/diagnostics/documentation/dotnet-trace-instructions.md

   -o, --output <trace-file-path>
     The output path for the collected trace data.
 If not specified it defaults to 'trace.netperf'

+  --profile
+      A named pre-defined set of provider configurations that allows common tracing scenarios to be specified succinctly.
+The options are:
+      runtime-basic   Useful for tracking CPU usage and general runtime information.
+This the default option if no profile is specified.
+      gc              Tracks allocation and collection performance
+      gc-collect      Tracks GC collection only at very low overhead none            Tracks nothing.
+Only providers specified by the --providers option will be available.

   --providers <list-of-comma-separated-providers>
     A list of comma separated EventPipe providers to be enabled.
     This option adds to the configuration already provided via the --profile argument.
 If the same provider is configured in both places, this option takes precedence.